johnnyblaze1999/CapstonePrototype/UserManual.md

 # User Manual for Chatbot

+Open the shared URL in the folder BotPress Chatbot, and click on the link to reach the BotPress website.

 To start a conversation, the user needs to initiate first in the conversation.

 The user's inputs will be invalid until they reach an option that allows them to freely ask questions.